-The Silver Shroud is a series of side quests that have you dressing up as the Hubris Comics superhero and serving justice to the evil-doers of the Commonwealth.
-This is one of the most fun side quests in Fallout 4, and if done correctly can get you the Silver Shroud costume with powerful upgrades.
+Fallout 4 The Silver Shroud is a series of side quests that have you dressing up as the Hubris Comics superhero and serving justice to the evil-doers of the Commonwealth.
+This is one of the most fun side quests in Fallout 4, and if done correctly can get you The Silver Shroud costume with powerful upgrades.

-If you want to start this fun questline, you’ll have to listen to the Silver Shroud Station on your radio while you’re in Goodneighbor.
-Listen to it, then head to the Memory Den.
+If you want to start this fun questline, you will have to listen to the Silver Shroud Station on your radio while you are in Goodneighbor.
+Listen to it, and then head to the Memory Den.
 On the right of the main hall is a red door.
 Head inside to meet a friendly Ghoul.

-His name is Kent Connolly, and he’s a huge fan of the Hubris Comics superhero, the Silver Shroud.
-He wants to play the crusader, but for that he needs your help.
+His name is Kent Connolly, and he is a huge fan of the Hubris Comics superhero, The Silver Shroud.
+He wants to play the crusader, but for that, he needs your help.
 He wants you to retain the Silver Shroud costume from Hubris Comics.
 Accept this request to start off this questline.

 The Silver Shroud Costume

 Head over to the Hubris Comics (near Boston Common).
-The place is crawling with Feral Ghouls, so bring your best shotgun, and some Rad-X as well.
+The place is crawling with Feral Ghouls, so bring your best shotgun and some Rad-X as well.
 Shoot your way up the interior of the building to the top floor.
-You’ll find the costume on a stage.
+You will find the costume on a stage.

-Careful here, there’s also a Glowing One Feral Ghoul, and it can resurrect the rest with a shriek.
-Take it out quickly before it does so, then escape via the roof ladder.
+Careful here, there is also a Glowing One Feral Ghoul, and it can resurrect the rest with a shriek.
+Take it out quickly before it does so, and then escape via the roof ladder.
 If you manage to kill everything, you can roam around the comic store and grab the Grognak’s Axe, and two magazines (Unstoppables and Astoundingly Awesome Tales).

-He’ll give you a customized Submachine Gun, Silver Shroud Calling Cards, and Bottlecaps for your effort.
-Now, it’s time to take the role of the mighty Silver Shroud!
+He will give you a customized Submachine Gun, Silver Shroud Calling Cards, and Bottlecaps for your effort.
+The submachine he gives you is totally optional for this quest, however; you will need to wear the suit to have ‘Speak as the Shroud’ response options.
+Now, it is time to take the role of the mighty Silver Shroud!